 Today, enterprises have infrastructure that can scale with demand yet traffic management, for the most part, is still delivered by hardware or software appliances.
 IT teams have to over-provision these load balancers to have enough resources available to address peak demand or the application will topple over.
 If Google used appliances, they would have constant outages for minutes at a time until additional software appliances were deployed — or days at a time until more hardware appliances were deployed.
 Appliance-based services put enterprises in a catch 22: overpay and over-provision to have enough resources to meet demand, or risk the application’s availability.

-Company’s like Google, Facebook, Netflix, and Amazon don’t use appliance-based load balancers anymore.
+Google Cloud load balancer, AWS load balancer, Facebook, and Netflix are no longer appliance-based.
 In fact, hundreds of enterprises are saying goodbye to hardware and software load balancing appliances.
 And you should too.

 Avi Networks was designed as a load balancing fabric.
 The Avi Controller serves as the brain for all your load balancing deployments across data centers and clouds.
 The Avi Controller uses real-time analytics to spin up and down Service Engines (our load balancers) across data centers and clouds so you always have just the right amount.
 We highlight this in the test we did a couple years ago when we scaled from 0 to 1 million transactions per second in under 10 minutes without breaking a sweat.
 Avi automatically scaled services with its load balancing fabric.